1414C/jiffy/README.md

 		"password":   "gogogo123",
 		"name":       "glrestgen"
     },
     'db_dialect' refers to the backend database type that will be used by the generated application.
-Currently, the following db_dialects are supported:
+    Currently, the following db_dialects are supported by the sqac ORM runtime:

     |  Database               | JSON Value for db_dialect field    |
     |-------------------------|------------------------------------|